 You’ll find the Doolin Cave at the western edge of the Burren in Clare, a stone’s throw from the village of Doolin.

 2. Opening Hours

 Open from 10am to 6pm Monday to Sunday, Doolin Cave offers tours on the hour every hour that run until 5pm daily (note: times may change, so check in advance).

 Adults will pay €17.50 for admission to the caves, whilst kids tickets cost €8.50.
-Group rates vary and it is possible to get discounts on larger numbers visiting at once (note: prices may change, so check in advance).
+Group rates vary and it is possible to get discounts on larger numbers visiting at once (buy your ticket here).

 There are 125 steps in and out of the cave, with a landing every ten steps and a handrail all the way down.
 Buggies and strollers are not permitted in the cave so small children and babies will need to be carried.